Continuous integration for Django projects

 : This command restores a previously saved cache.save_cache

 : This command generates and saves a cache of a file, multiple files, or folders.
-In our case, we save a cache of the installed Python packages obtained after runningpip install …
+In this case, you save a cache of the installed Python packages obtained after runningpip install …

 .store_artifacts